 How to Stop ChatGPT From Making Things Up: The Solopreneur's Truth Prompt

 ChatGPT lies.
-Not because it wants to, but because that's how it works under the hood.
-When it doesn't know an answer, it generates something that sounds like an answer — confident tone, plausible sentence structure, the right keywords in the right order.
-The model has no idea it's making something up.
+Not because it wants to, but because that is how it works under the hood.
+When it does not know an answer, it generates something that sounds like an answer - confident tone, plausible sentence structure, the right keywords in the right order.
+The model has no idea it is making something up.
 It just predicts the next word, and "I don't know" rarely scores higher than a fabricated fact.

 For a solopreneur, this is the single most expensive AI failure mode.
-You generate a client proposal that cites a stat that doesn't exist.
+You generate a client proposal that cites a stat that does not exist.
 You write a blog post built around a quote that was never said.
-You ship a contract clause that references a law that isn't real.
+You ship a contract clause that references a law that is not real.
 By the time the client or a reader catches it, the damage is done.

-Here's the exact system prompt I run on every account I touch — plus the four verification techniques I use when the stakes are high enough that "probably correct" isn't good enough.
+Here is the exact system prompt I run on every account I touch - plus four verification techniques for when "probably correct" is not good enough.

 Why ChatGPT Hallucinates

 A large language model is a probability engine.
-Given the words you've already typed, it picks the next word most likely to fit.
-Most of the time, the most likely word is also the correct word — that's why ChatGPT works at all.
+Given the words you have already typed, it picks the next word most likely to fit.
+Most of the time, the most likely word is also the correct word - that is why ChatGPT works at all.
 But for any specific factual question, the model has three possible states:

 1. It actually knows the answer.
 The fact appeared often enough in training data that the right tokens dominate the probability distribution.